How To Add A Link Section To WordPress

 (Links widget)

-To make the ‘Links’ widget active, drag the widget to one of your active widget sections in the Widgets screen and drop it wherever you want your links to show up …
+Drag the ‘Links’ widget to one of your active widget bars in the Widgets screen and drop it wherever you want the links section to display …

-Add a links widget to your WordPress sidebar using drag and drop
+Adding a links widget to your WordPress widget bar

-The Links widget offers a number of options.
-For example, you can specify what information you want displayed about your links and how many links you would like to display on your sidebar menu …
+The Links widget provides a number of configurable options.
+For example, you can specify what information you want displayed about your links and how many links you want displayed on your sidebar …

-You can add multiple link widgets to your sidebar and footer.
-This allows you to create and feature several links sorted by categories on your site …
+You can add multiple link widgets to your sidebar.
+This lets you add and display link lists on your site …

-You can add multiple link widgets to your sidebar
+You can add multiple link widgets to your widget bars

 Link widget options - Select Link Category

-When you have finished configuring the links widget, click Save to update your settings.
-Your link section should display on your sidebar menu …
+When you have finished configuring your links widget, click the Save button to update your settings.
+Your link section should appear on your sidebar, footer or whichever widget-ready area you place the links widget in …

 (An example of how links can be displayed on your site’s sidebar)